spilla13/resume/README.md

 - Standard: forked from brhoades
 - Fancy: using frigerri template

-TODOs: update descriptions/details on fancy resume
+TODOs:
+- Standard
+ - update info for AT&T
+- Fancy
+ - update descriptions/detail